pedrodardengo/pyckish/README.md

 `PathParameter`, `PathParameters`, `Header`, `Headers`, `QueryParameter`, `QueryParameters` and `Body`.
 These classes are all children classes of _LambdaInputElement_ class.

-The version in the singular means they are going to extract only on parameter and requires in the type annotation only the type of that specific parameter, the ones in the plural means they are going to extract all parameters at once, the type annotation needs to be a Pydantic Model.
+The version in the singular means they are going to extract only one parameter.
+They require a type annotation that it the type of that specific parameter.
+The ones in the plural means they are going to extract all parameters at once, the type annotation needs to be a Pydantic Model.

 Checkout the difference: